Exfoliation is key to maintaining smooth skin. It removes oil and dead skin, which allows moisturizer to absorb more easily.

 Icelandic Black Sand

 This product comes from a volcanic beach on the South Coast of Iceland.
-It has mild exfoliation and a beautiful natural color.
-We love it in cold process soap.
+It has mild exfoliation and a beautiful natural color, as seen in the Coastal Rain Cold Process Project.

 Large exfoliants – best for the body